RedHat-UX/red-hat-design-site/README.md

 $ gulp build
 ```

-- Initiates the build stream without launching a local server in a browser.
+- Initiates the build stream, without launching a local server in a browser.